-There are numerous commercial and process-based benefits that can surface when a well performed IP Analysis is conducted.
-Upcoming market trends along with clear foresight into a competitor’s strategy can be obtained quickly by analysing the cumulative intellectual property in a particular technology’s space.
+There are numerous commercial and product-manufacturing benefits that can surface when a well performed IP Analysis is conducted.
+Upcoming market trends along with clear foresight into a competitor’s strategy can be obtained quickly by analysing the cumulative intellectual property in a particular technology space.

 What Are The Necessary Steps To Perform A Competitor IP Analysis?

 It is important to understand who your competitors are what they are doing from a commercial and intellectual property standpoint.
 Depending on your industry and technology we will look for similar products and importantly products that solve similar problems to your technology.

 If similar IP is located it will be valuable to know whether this IP or patent is enforced or not enforced in your particular market.